symfony/panther/README.md

 ## Additional Documentation

-Since Panther implements the API of popular libraries, it already has an extensive documentation:
+Since Panther implements the API of popular libraries, it already has extensive documentation:

 * For the `Client` class, read [the BrowserKit documentation](https://symfony.com/doc/current/components/browser_kit.html)
 * For the `Crawler` class, read [the DomCrawler documentation](https://symfony.com/doc/current/components/dom_crawler.html)